 Last year Devin Sardano was invited to conduct a seminar on digital marketing for Syracuse University’s Whitman School of Management’s branch of the American Marketing Association.
-Well, they asked him back again, this year to discuss the importance of Brand Strategy and how to use digital tools to affect brand recognition.
+Well, they asked him back again, this year to discuss the importance of Brand Strategy and how to use digital tools to effect brand recognition.
 He enthusiastically accepted.

 “The presentation Devin gave displayed a truly unique take on what marketing and brand building really are.
 One of the most important distinctions he made was the difference between sales and marketing, and I think that it’s extremely important for aspiring marketers to understand that. “